back

 (smaller rims, faster ratios, less assist and more caster).

-That is one example of how sim wheels are unrealistic
+That is one example of how sim tires are unrealistic

 by offering better feedback than most real cars in my experience.